-It is referred to as the tourist route because of services available on the way to the summit.
-Unlike other routes, it is relatively easy, has low success rate because many unfit people attempt Kili trek via this route and fail, it is a popular route and accommodation is in huts.
+It is referred to as the tourist route because of the services available on the way to the summit.
+Unlike other routes, it is relatively easy and has a low success rate because many unfit people attempt the Kili trek via this route and fail, it is a popular route and accommodation is in huts.
 It is preferred by many trekkers.
 It is also beautiful.
 It is the easiest and shortest route.
 Ascent and descent are done on the same path.

 |Day 1||KILIMANJARO AIRPORT | MOSHI|